 You can help your young child keep in touch with others in different ways.
 Set up chats with friends and family over phone and video calls.

 Remember, children don't need to have a ‘conversation’ in these calls, they can play with other children or adults, and toys/stories can help with this.

 Spending more time with your baby and young child can feel great but it can also feel overwhelming, especially without the support of others.
 Be kind to yourself!

 Routines are always helpful for parents and children to get through the day.
 Don’t feel you need to have the perfect timetable planned - young children are happy with very small things.
 If it is safe for your child, take time for yourself to rest and recover, especially when you are feeling very stressed.

 It's normal for pregnant mothers and their partners to have strong feelings, including lots of worry.

 The current situation will make these feelings even bigger.
 Inside, your body and mind are changing to help a growing baby, and now you are coping with lots of outside changes caused by COVID-19.

 You may feel worried and disappointed about changes to your birth plan, your midwife changing, not being able to introduce your new baby to loved ones straight away because of social distancing.

 Both mothers and fathers will experience these worries and frustrations.

 Now more than ever think how you can look after yourselves and your baby.
 It is not always possible, but try to keep a calm environment.
-Keep connected with your baby and reassure him/her through talking, touch and music.
+Keep connected with your baby and reassure them through talking, touch and music.